When will sports start again? Here is the latest information on when fans can anticipate the return football, F1, boxing, cricket and more…

 The PGA Tour has announced plans for tournament golf to return from June 11, with the first four events of the season's resumption played behind closed doors.

-The Charles Schwab Challenge at Colonial Country Club in Texas has been confirmed as the first tournament back, scheduled to take place from June 11-14.
+The Charles Schwab Challenge at Colonial Country Club in Texas has been confirmed as the first tournament back, scheduled to take place from June 11-14, live on Sky Sports.

 Three of the year's four majors have been rescheduled with the PGA Championship moved to August 6-9, the US Open set for September 17-20 and The Masters scheduled for November 12-15.